 - Acquire additional commissions for referrals you’ve made in the past

-If you were a previous affiliate with a balance, I would be manually porting over your balance once you register as an affiliate again.
+If you were a previous affiliate with a balance, I would manually port over your balance once you register as an affiliate again.
 After signing up to be an affiliate, please open a ticket and reference your past WHMCS account.
 If you’re interested in becoming an affiliate, you can sign up at any time and receive a $5 bonus.

 Before signings up to be a part of our Affiliates Program, be sure to read the updated Affiliate Agreement.